-Students accept the responsibilities and guidelines outlined in the agreements they sign each year for the use of all [Name] School electronic devices.
+Students accept the responsibilities and guidelines outlined in the agreements they sign each year for the use of all St. Vincent de Paul School electronic devices.
 Any damage to any electronic device through improper use will be the responsibility of the student and their parent.
 Internet access is available to students for educational purposes only.
-[Name] staff has taken precautions to restrict access to inappropriate information and students are not to use the Internet without a teacher present.
+St. Vincent de Paul staff has taken precautions to restrict access to inappropriate information and students are not to use the Internet without a teacher present.